1989–90 Pittsburgh Penguins season

-The 1989–90 Pittsburgh Penguins season saw the Penguins finish fifth in the Patrick Division and not qualify for the playoffs.

-The last remaining active member of the 1989–90 Pittsburgh Penguins was Mark Recchi, who retired after the 2010–11 season, right after winning the Stanley Cup as a member of the Boston Bruins.
+The 1989–90 Pittsburgh Penguins season saw the Penguins looking to improve upon the previous season's performance where they finished second in the Patrick Division and made it to the second round of playoffs where they encountered disappointment falling in seven games despite leading the series three games to two against their cross-state opponents Philadelphia Flyers.
+Unfortunately, after a back injury that sidelined captain Mario Lemieux for the remainder of the season during a February 14, 1990 4-3 victory over the New York Rangers, the Penguins went 3-3-1 for the remainder of February, and 2-9-3 in March, falling out of playoff contention and missing the playoffs for the first time since the 1987–88 season.

 Regular season

 The Penguins allowed the most short-handed goals during the regular season, with 21.

 All-Star Game

 The 41st National Hockey League All-Star Game was held in Civic Arena in Pittsburgh, home to the Pittsburgh Penguins, on January 21, 1990.
 The game saw the team of all-stars from the Wales conference defeat the Campbell conference all-stars 12–7.
 Mario Lemieux was named the game's Most Valuable Player.